• Home

 It's Time The Nullarbor Caves Had World Heritage Status "Australia’s Nullarbor caves are a precious time machine to millions of years ago, and crucial to understanding our future climate.
 So, why aren’t they World Heritage listed?"
 By Professor Jon Woodhead, University of Melbourne

 "Whatever their future holds, the Nullarbor caves are, undeniably, one of the few landscapes on Earth that have survived intact for close to five million years.
+We should make every effort possible to preserve them for future generations.
+They are a National treasure, and should be part of our national conversation."
+This article was first published on Pursuit.

 The Not-So-Plain Nullarbor "Today it’s one of the driest spots in Australia, but just a few million years ago the Nullarbor was flush with trees and plants and had four times as much rain."